 AN UNEXPECTED MAJOR GIFT TO OUR COMMUNITY FROM MACKENZIE SCOTT

-At the end of last year, United Way of Berks County received a major gift of $10 million from philanthropist MacKenzie Scott.
+At the end of 2020, United Way of Berks County received a major gift of $10 million from philanthropist MacKenzie Scott.
 This gift is above and beyond the generous contributions made annually which support investments to programming delivered to support 190,000 Berks Countians each year.
 The one-time grant from MacKenzie Scott provides the opportunity to extend and accelerate funding for programs/initiatives that will address systemic issues and create sustainable change.
+All dollars for grants have been allocated and we are no longer able to accept applications.
+See below for how this generous gift impacted our community.

 Read the announcement of the grant award